ShunmeiCho/March-Machine-Learning-Mania-2025/README_EN.md

 ## Performance Notes

 - Feature engineering is the most time-consuming part of the pipeline; use the `--use_cache` flag to reuse previously calculated features.
-- Parallel processing significantly improves performance but increases memory usage.
+- GPU acceleration significantly improves performance but requires compatible hardware and drivers.
-- The system includes memory usage monitoring to help identify performance bottlenecks.
 - For extremely large datasets, adjust the `n_cores` parameter to balance speed and memory usage.
+- The system includes automatic batch size optimization to manage memory usage effectively.

 ## Visualization